putyourlightson/craft-plugin-uxd/README.md

-# Dashboard Begone for Craft CMS
+# Plugin UXD for Craft CMS

-The Dashboard Begone plugin removes the dashboard and redirects users to entries in  [Craft CMS](https://craftcms.com/).
+The Plugin UXD plugin is helpful for designing plugin control panel pages in [Craft CMS](https://craftcms.com/).

 ## Requirements